How To Build A Camper Van

 However, to really begin isolating which type of vehicle is best for you, it’s important to understand what your priorities are for a camper van.

 When we were choosing which type of van we wanted to live in, we identified 6 categories and decided how important each category was to our van life experience.
-Depending on how you prioritize each of these categories can help you decide which type of van is right for you.
+Depending on how you prioritize each of these categories can help you decide which type of vehicle is right for you.
 These categories are:

 - Off-Road Capabilities